 As we move to the beginning of the fall semester with planned field placements for our teacher candidates, we, at Case Western Reserve University, want to assure you that we are taking multiple precautions to ensure the health and safety of our students and those with whom they come into contact.

-To begin, Case Western Reserve University is following state, national and CDC guidelines for safety.
-All students are regularly monitored for temperature, symptoms, quarantine requirements and contacts.
+To begin, Case Western Reserve University is following state, national, and CDC guidelines for safety.
+All students are regularly monitored for temperature, symptoms, quarantine requirements, and contacts.
 Students on campus must wear masks and maintain 6 feet of distancing.
-Prior to attending class or interacting with any person, each student must have their temperature checked and complete a health questionnaire on a daily basis.
+Before attending class or interacting with any person, each student must have their temperature checked and complete a health questionnaire daily.

 For students seeking teacher licensure, and who are scheduled to be hosted at an area school to complete field placement requirements, CWRU is adhering to the Ohio Department of Education publication: Reset and Restart, page 8, quoted below, where student teachers and college faculty observing those students are to be treated as school personnel.

 Limiting Visitors: The Ohio Department of Health recommends that schools should, as much as possible, prohibit visitors from entering school buildings.
-Visitations should be limited to those enrolling new students or for emergency situations.
+Visitations should be limited to those enrolling new students or for emergencies.
 Temperature checks and symptom checks should be required for all visitors.
-In cases where schools and districts have partnerships with community organizations, health care providers and local government agencies that provide additional educational and wraparound services to students, staff of such partners should be allowed into buildings following the same precautions as school personnel.
-NOTE: There are many adults who are not employed by a school district but who remain part of routine school life, such as student teachers, college faculty observing student teachers, delivery personnel, etc. These individuals should be treated as school personnel.
+In cases where schools and districts have partnerships with community organizations, health care providers, and local government agencies that provide additional educational and wraparound services to students, staff of such partners should be allowed into buildings following the same precautions as school personnel.
+NOTE: Many adults are not employed by a school district but remain part of routine school life, such as student teachers, college faculty observing student teachers, delivery personnel, etc. These individuals should be treated as school personnel.